BlueJeansAndRain/NeedJS/README.md

     // failing is reasonable.
 Now exception will be thrown when a module
     // cannot be found, if this option is true.
     allowUnresolved: false,

+    // Capture log messages from the Needy.Resolver.
+Defaults to ignoring log
+    // messages.
+Also used by the default Needy.Resolver instance.
+    log: function(message)
+    {
+        Do something with a log message.
+    },

+    // Whether or not to print log messages to console.log.
+Defaults to not
+    // using console.log.
+    console: false,

+    // Whether or not to group console messages by require.
+Defaults to no
+    // grouping.
+Can be true, false, or "collapse".
+    consoleGroup: false,

+    // Set a custom name resolution implementation.
+Defaults to a new
+    // Needy.Resolver instance created with the options passed to the Needy
+    // constructor.
+This can be an object with a "resolve" method or a
+    // function.
+The method/function will be passed a module name and the
+    // directory of the module that is requiring it.
+It should return a
+    // Needy.Module instance or derivative.
+If it cannot resolve the
+    // module name then it can return false, return a module with source
+    // property set to false, or throw an exception.
+    resolver: new Needy.Resolver(options),

     //
     // Options below this point are for the default Needy.Resolver